Introduction: A Treasure of the Land of Sicily

 Manual Harvesting: A Tradition That Endures

-Despite the advent of modern technology, the collection of the pistachio in Bronte is still done entirely by hand.
+Despite the advent of modern technology, pistachio harvesting in Bronte is still done entirely by hand.
 This is not only a matter of tradition, but also of necessity, given the particular soil on which the pistachios grow.
-The lava soil, resulting from the ancient eruptions of Mount Etna, is in fact uneven and difficult to work with machinery.
-Moreover, the use of nets would be impractical, as they could not be easily spread over the ground.
+The lava soil, resulting from the ancient eruptions of Mount Etna, is in fact irregular and difficult to work with machinery.
+Moreover, the use of nets would be impractical, as they could not be spread easily over the ground.

 Pickers use canvas bags or plastic baskets to collect the pistachio nuts.
 In the past, upside-down umbrellas were used under tree branches, which acted as 'nets' to collect the fallen fruits.
-Today, this practice is less common, but manual harvesting remains a distinctive element of pistachio production. pistachio of Bronte.
+Today, this practice is less common, but manual harvesting remains a distinctive element of Bronte pistachio production.

 Resin: An Obstacle Overcome with Experience

-One of the difficulties in manual harvesting is the resin produced by the branches and fruits of the pistachio.
+One of the difficulties in manual harvesting is the resin produced by the branches and fruits of the pistachio plant.
 This resin makes the pickers' hands sticky, complicating the work.
-To remedy this problem, the labourers carry bottles of oil, which they use to dissolve the resin from their hands.
+To overcome this problem, the labourers carry bottles of oil, which they use to dissolve the resin from their hands.
 This simple but effective remedy allows them to work faster and more comfortably.

 La Smallatura: The First Step after Harvesting

 Immediately after harvesting, the pistachios undergo a process called 'smallatura', which consists of removing the hull, the outer part of the fruit.
-This process is carried out using special machines, which separate the hull from the pistachio proper.
-Once shelled, the pistachios are spread out to dry in the sun or under ventilated tunnels for 5-6 days.
+This process is done using special machinery, which separates the husk from the actual pistachio.
+Once small, the pistachios are spread out to dry in the sun or under ventilated tunnels for 5-6 days.
 This drying process is crucial to ensure that the pistachios keep properly and retain all their organoleptic qualities.

 Shelling: A Work That Spans Time